chentianran/chentianran.github.io/teaching/linalg/notes/rank.markdown

 Row rank of a matrix {#row-rank-of-a-matrix}
 --------------------

-Given a matrix, the maximal number of linearly independent *row* is known as the **row rank** of the matrix.
+Similarly, given a matrix, the maximal number of linearly independent *row* is known as the **row rank** of the matrix.
 The row rank measures how "big" the row space is.